 More images can be found online via Tumblr, Instagram, etc.

 Complications from getting body modification procedures like heart-shaped nipples are not uncommon, and they can be severe and permanent.
-Any kind of body modification procedure comes with a risk of scarring and infection.
+Any kind of body modification procedure comes scarring and infection.

 During healing, your areola may bleed slightly or have a clear discharge.
 Signs of an infection requiring medical attention include: